Médiamétrie: A sample or "panel"

 Composed of 5,000 households i.e. almost 11,400 individuals aged 4 years and older equipped with a television set, the sample is representative of the French population.
 It is constituted and recruited based on the following criteria: socio-demographics (gender, age, PCS from INSEE, France's National Institute of Statistics and Economic Studies); television and multimedia equipment used; television reception modes (broadband internet, cable, satellite, digital terrestrial television).

 A technology

 The technology uses a box (the audience meter) fitted to the televisions in sample households and also relies on a special remote control which enables each household member and their guests to be identified individually when they are watching a programme.
 Each individual on the panel must activate their button whilst watching television, and deactivate it when they stop watching.
 This system makes it possible to measure the audience on a second-by-second basis.
 The audience meter uses watermarking technology to identify the channel being watched, as well as the date and time of broadcast.
-This data is automatically transmitted daily to the Médiamétrie servers at 3am and 5am.
-This data is then processed so that it can be extrapolated to the total French population, thus generating the audience results that are delivered every morning at 9am to measurement clients.
+This data is automatically transmitted daily to the Médiamétrie servers at 3 a.m. and 5 a.m.
+This data is then processed so that it can be extrapolated to the total French population, thus generating the audience results that are delivered every morning at 9 a.m. to measurement clients.